covarell/genproductions/README.md

 https://github.com/multibosons/polarisationcomparison/blob/main/Rivet_Analysis_Yoda/COMETA_ZZ_production_analysis_Rivet3.cc
 and place in the directory: Rivet/SMP/src

-- create a directory named Configuration/GenTest/python and copy ../../Pythia8_fragment_(No)Matching.py, in case of jet-binned (inclusive) running, into this directory
+- create a directory named Configuration/GenTest/python and copy two files from ../../ into this directory: 1) rivet_customise.py 2) Pythia8_fragment_(no)Matching.py, in case of jet-binned (inclusive) running.

 - Now do "scram b"

 All the times:

-- Edit cmsDriver.sh changing to Pythia8_fragment_(No)Matching.py if needed
+- Move cmsDriver.sh inside the CMSSW_12_4_8 directory: also edit it changing Pythia8_fragment_(no)Matching.py if needed

 - run
 ```